-Jio ‘Double Dhamaka’ offer launched with 1.5GB extra data, Rs 100 discount: Here are details
+Reliance Jio ‘Double Dhamaka’ offer to give users 1.5GB extra data per day

-Reliance Jio has launched its ‘Double Dhamaka’ offer in order to compete with rival Airtel, which had recently revamped some of its plans.
-Jio prepaid customers purchasing new plans will get 1.5GB additional data this month starting 4PM today.
-The offer is valid until the end of this month (June 30, 2018).
+Reliance Jio has launched its ‘Double Dhamaka’ offer in order to compete with rival Bharti Airtel, which had recently revamped some of its plans with more daily data.
+Reliance Jio’s prepaid customers who purchase new plans will get 1.5GB additional data this month.
+The offer is valid until the end of this month, which is June 30, 2018.
 Jio ‘Double Dhamaka’ offer comes right after Airtel started offering 1GB extra 4G data on Airtel Rs 149 and Airtel Rs 399 to select users.

-Reliance Jio’s offer is valid for all prepaid users on the network.
-As part of this offer, Jio plans with Rs 149, Rs 349, Rs 399 and Rs 449 will give users 3GB daily 4G data as opposed 1.5GB data.
+Reliance Jio’s Double Dhamaka offer is valid for all prepaid users.
+Jio plans with Rs 149, Rs 349, Rs 399 and Rs 449 will give users 3GB data per day as opposed 1.5GB data.
 Similarly, all 2GB / 3GB / 4GB / 5GB daily data prepaid plans from Jio will now offer 3.5GB / 4.5GB / 5.5GB / 6.5GB data respectively.
+Under the scheme the new data per day Jio’s plans will look like this.

 Jio is also giving Rs 100 discount on all prepaid plans that cost a minimum of Rs 300.
 Users get 20% discount on recharges below Rs 300 upon making recharges through the MyJio app, and paying using PhonePe wallet.